ermlikeyeah/ermlikeyeah.github.io/_posts/2018-07-04-leeds-cross-gov-dwp-digital-design-examples.markdown

 ![DWP Digital designers working through some examples.
 There's some concentrating faces.](/assets/dwp-design-examples-1-5.jpg)

 We’re not looking to reduce every _thing_ down to one.
 We are looking to understand what works and what doesn’t work.
 Get rid of the stuff that doesn’t work.
-Make sure more the stuff that does work is used more – and most importantly we are testing that stuff so we know it works and continues to work.
+Make sure more the stuff that does work is used more often – and most importantly we are testing that stuff so we know it works and continues to work.

-We make sure we involve the whole team.
+We make sure we involve the whole team, whether they were at the meets or not.

 After every meet we make sure there is a write up which is shared, through Slack.